daormar/debasher/rtdocs/source/alias_opt_map.rst

     # data/programs/debasher_hello_world.sh), whose implementation reads
     # its greeting string from a "-s" option.
 Here the process is meant to
     # expose a more descriptive "-msg" option on the command line instead
-    # of "-s" -- the two option names never coexist within one program, so
+    # of "-s".
+Since the two option names never coexist within one
-    # a plain alias (see debasher_hello_world_alias.sh) can't reconcile
+    # program, a plain alias (see debasher_hello_world_alias.sh) cannot
-    # them: whatever _define_opts puts into the optlist under "-msg" would
+    # reconcile them: whatever _define_opts puts into the optlist under
-    # reach "hello_world"'s implementation as "-msg", not the "-s" it
+    # "-msg" would reach "hello_world"'s implementation as "-msg", not
-    # actually reads.
+    # the "-s" it actually reads.
     #
     # The "alias_opt_map" additional spec attribute solves exactly this:
     # it renames "-msg" into "-s" right before delegating to "hello_world",